-Funds: TBD

-Type:

-Status:

-Source Type:
+Funds: TBD Type: TBD Status: TBD Source Type: TBD

 Description: The expectation is that programs and/or projects that are ultimately selected for funding in Texas could likely include partnerships leveraging various funds, including RESTORE, NRDA and NFWF monies.
-In continuing discussions with NRDA, NFWF, county judges and NGOs, all parties have emphasized the need to leverage all DWH Oil spill associated funds, as well as other funds, and it is Texas' intent to consider leveraging as a criteria in selecting projects, including the recognition of previous projects and the potential for a new project to add to the cumulative impact to the area.
-NRDA, NFWF, NGOs and RESTORE Texas have a history of acquiring land for conservation purposes and we expect for that trend to continue.
+In continuing discussions with NRDA, NFWF, county judges and NGOs, all parties have emphasized the need to leverage all DWH Oil spill associated funds, as well as other funds, and it is Texas' intent to consider leveraging as a criteria in selecting projects, including the recognition of previous projects and the potential for a new project to add to the cumulative benefits.
+NRDA, NFWF, NGOs and RESTORE Texas have a successful history of acquiring land for conservation purposes, and we expect for that to continue.